kiaram2249/cooking-food/dinner/not-clean.md

 ### You choose Not to clean your room!
 ---

-You didn't clean your room so now you're not
+You didn't clean your room so now you're not gonna

 ---